Coconut Turmeric Rice

 Ingredients

-- 1½ cup (275 g) Basmati rice (white)
+- 1½ cup (275 g) Basmati rice white

-- 2 tablespoon Cooking oil
+- 2 tbsp Cooking oil

-- 2 tablespoon Butter
+- 2 tbsp Butter

-- 1 large Garlic clove (sliced)
+- 1 large Garlic clove sliced

-- 1 medium Onion (diced)
+- 1 medium Onion diced

-- 3 teaspoon Turmeric
+- 3 tsp Turmeric

 - ½ cup (120 ml) Coconut milk

-- 2½ cup (590 ml) Broth or stock (chicken or vegetables.)
+- 2½ cup (590 ml) Broth or stock chicken or vegetables.

-- 1½ teaspoon Salt
+- 1½ tsp Salt

-- ½ teaspoon Black pepper
+- ½ tsp Black pepper

-- Rinse - Measure the rice in a large bowl.
+- Rinse – Measure the rice in a large bowl.
 Fill with water at least 2 inches more than the rice.
 Swirl the water around and gently rub the rice with your hand.
 The water will become very cloudy.
 Drain the water and repeat the process at least 3 times more or until the water is clear.
 Drain well.
-Pro tip - Rinsing the rice will wash away the starch and reduce stickiness.
-However, if you purchase pre-washed rice you can skip the rising process.

-- Soak - Place the rice in a large bowl and fill it with clean water, at least about 2 inches more than the rice.
+- Soak – Place the rice in a large bowl and fill it with clean water, at least 2 inches more than the rice.
 Leave to soak for 30 minutes.
 After 30 minutes, drain the rice and set aside until ready to serve.

-- Turmeric - Next, add the turmeric and saute for just 30 seconds.
-Add the drained rice and saute for another minute or two.Pro tip - saute the rice helps toast it lightly and coats each grain with the oil and butter making it very flavorful.
+- Turmeric – Next, add the turmeric and saute for just 30 seconds.
+Add the drained rice and saute for another minute or two.

-- Liquid - Add the coconut milk and simmer for a minute more followed by the broth or stock.
+- Liquid – Add the coconut milk and simmer for a minute more, followed by the broth or stock.
 Season with salt and pepper.

-- Garnish with fresh parsley or cilantro and toasted almond flakes
+- Garnish with fresh parsley or cilantro and toasted almond flakes.

 - Close the IP and seal the vent.
 Cook on high pressure for 7 minutes.
 When the beeper goes off, let the pressure naturally release for 5 minutes.
 After 5 minutes, release any remaining pressure manually.
 Open the IP and fluff the rice with a fork.